reannalp/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the document object model, an API for HTML pages essentially.
+We can use it to access and interact with a page.

 2. What is an event?
+An event is an action that occurs as a result of user interaction or a change in elements in a dom tree.

 3. What is an event listener?
+A bit of code that waits for an event to occur and then tells the dom to do something.

 4. Why would we convert a NodeList into an Array?
+To perform Array methods on the list such as filter or sort

 5. What is a component?
+A reusable snippet of code, basically.
+Used to make reusable and customizable elements such as cards and menus.

 ### Git Set up